-Area of Expertise: Physio Consultant
+Area of Expertise: Physiotherapist

 Sue qualified as a Physiotherapist in 1986 and developed her career in Acute Trauma and Orthopaedics.
 She became a Superintendent Physiotherapist in the NHS specialising in Trauma and Orthopaedics in 1993.
 She moved to her current post as Superintendent/ Lead Clinical Specialist physiotherapist in the London Spinal Cord Injuries Centre at the Royal National Orthopaedic Hospital Trust, Stanmore in 1993.
 She continues to work in this role part time in the NHS.

-Sue is a member of several clinical interest groups to support her specialist role including:UK & Eire Spinal Cord Injury Therapy Leads (SCITLs); past chair 2014-2017.International Spinal Cord Society (ISCoS), Association of Chartered Physiotherapists in Neurology (ACPIN), Multi-Disciplinary Association of Spinal Cord Injury Professionals (MASCIP), Association of Orthopaedic Chartered Physiotherapists (AOCP) and The International Spinal Cord Injury Physiotherapists Network (ISCIPT Network).
+Sue is a member of many international and national clinical interest groups to support her specialist role including:UK & Eire Spinal Cord Injury Therapy Leads (SCITLs); past chair 2014-2017.International Spinal Cord Society (ISCoS), Association of Chartered Physiotherapists in Neurology (ACPIN), Medico-Legal Association of Chartered Physiotherapists (MLACP); committee Member, Multi-Disciplinary Association of Spinal Cord Injury Professionals (MASCIP), Association of Orthopaedic and Trauma Chartered Physiotherapists (AOTCP), The International Spinal Cord Injury Physiotherapists Network (ISCIPT Network).